All Episodes

 With more money, a lot more money.

-This roaring tiger, if it's not stopped, it'll devour all of us.
+And people are saying, wait a minute, this roaring tiger, if it's not stopped, it'll devour all of us.

-We're all prey to this this militant Islamic regime that will arm itself with nuclear weapons and ballistic missiles that could reach you.
+We're all prey to this militant Islamic regime that will arm itself with nuclear weapons and ballistic missiles that could reach you.

 They've killed Americans all over the place.